tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 ### Install Microsoft Visual C++ Build Tools In Windows

-In some cases, the `Web3.py` library may fail to install in Microsoft Windows, due to the need for Microsoft Visual C++ Build Tools.
+In some cases, the `Web3.py` library may fail to install in Microsoft Windows due to the need for Microsoft Visual C++ Build Tools.
 In such an event, following the below steps to resolve the issue:

 1. Go to: https://visualstudio.microsoft.com/downloads/